deb-intel/GramineTest/Documentation/quickstart.rst

 :ref:`Install Gramine` - This option provides instructions for installing Gramine on Ubuntu.
 There several version to choose from.

-**Option 2:** Put your application in a Prepared Docker image container with Gramine and run the container.
+:ref: `Gramine Docker Image` - Put your application in a Prepared Docker image container with Gramine and run the container.

 **Option 3:** Build Gramine from source.
 See the Build Gramine from Source article for more information.